 Visiting Burgdorf Hot Springs in the Summer

-During the summer, the roads are fully accessible by car via Warren Wagon Road.
-It’s worth spending a few nights in this scenic backcountry; opt to either rent one of the cabins or camp overnight at the Jeanette Campground, which is just $10 per night and directly next door.
+Between the summer months of June-October, the roads to Burgdorf Hot Springs are usually fully accessible by car via Warren Wagon Road.
+It’s worth spending a few nights in this scenic backcountry by either renting one of the cabins or camping overnight at the first-come-first-serve Jeanette Campground, which is just $10 per night and directly next door.
 Know that if you camp next door though, you can only access the hot springs during the hours they are open to the general public.

-There are plenty of hiking trails (Loon Lake) in and around Burgdorf that are especially beautiful in the summertime.
+There are plenty of hiking trails in and around Burgdorf that are especially beautiful in the summertime.
+The 12-mile Loon Lake Loop is beautiful and moderate.
 There’s no better way to end a long day of hiking in the backcountry than a relaxing soak in the Burgdorf Hot Springs.
 Other options for outdoor enthusiasts here include mountain biking, fishing, and wildlife viewing.

-The elevation in the area ranges from 6,000-8,500 feet above sea level.
+The elevation in the area ranges from 6,000 to 8,500 feet above sea level.
 Even though temps during the day are warm, it can get pretty chilly at night.
 Make sure you pack proper layers and bring hiking essentials while you’re spending time out in the backcountry.

 Snowmobiling to Burgdorf Hot Springs in the Winter